Anti-Americanism: History

+Background

+There was Native American opposition and resistance to the European colonization of the Americas in the colonial period before the Thirteen Colonies became the United States.
+Enslaved Africans also opposed and resisted their forced transport to North America and the institution of slavery in the colonies.

 18th and 19th centuries

+The Haudenosaunee have referred to George Washington and later US presidents as Hanadagá·yas —‘town-destroyer’—for the US assault that razed 40 Haudenosaunee towns during the American Revolutionary War.

+European Anti-Americanism

 Degeneracy thesis

 In the mid- to late-eighteenth century, a theory emerged among some European intellectuals which stated that the landmasses of the New World were inherently inferior to that of Europe.
-Proponents of the so-called "degeneracy thesis" held the view that climatic extremes, humidity and other atmospheric conditions in America physically weakened both men and animals.
-American author James W. Ceaser and French author Philippe Roger have interpreted this theory as "a kind of prehistory of anti-Americanism" and have (in the words of Philippe Roger) been a historical "constant" since the 18th century, or again an endlessly repetitive "semantic block".
-Others, like Jean-François Revel, have examined what lay hidden behind this 'fashionable' ideology.
+Proponents of the so-called "degeneracy thesis" held the view that climatic extremes, humidity, and other atmospheric conditions in America physically weakened both men and animals.
+The American author James W. Ceaser and the French author Philippe Roger have interpreted this theory as "a kind of prehistory of anti-Americanism" and have (in the words of Philippe Roger) been a historical "constant" since the 18th century, or again an endlessly repetitive "semantic block".
+Others, like Jean-François Revel, have examined what lay hidden behind this "fashionable" ideology.
 Purported evidence for the idea included the smallness of American fauna, dogs that ceased to bark, and venomous plants; one theory put forth was that the New World had emerged from the Biblical flood later than the Old World.
 Native Americans were also held to be feeble, small, and without ardor.

 The theory was originally proposed by Comte de Buffon, a leading French naturalist, in his Histoire Naturelle (1766).
 The French writer Voltaire joined Buffon and others in making the argument.
-Dutchman Cornelius de Pauw, court philosopher to Frederick II of Prussia became its leading proponent.
+The Dutch philosopher Cornelius de Pauw, court philosopher to Frederick II of Prussia, became its leading proponent.
 While Buffon focused on the American biological environment, de Pauw attacked the people who were native to the continent.
 James Ceaser has noted that the denunciation of America as inferior to Europe was partially motivated by the German government's fear of mass emigration; de Pauw was called upon to convince the Germans that the new world was inferior.
 De Pauw is also known to have influenced the philosopher Immanuel Kant in a similar direction.